Hydnora triceps

-Hydnora triceps is a holoparasitic flowering plant native to Africa that grows on the roots of Euphorbia dregeana.
+Hydnora triceps is a specie of holoparasitic flowering plant in the family Aristolochiaceae.
+It is native to Africa and grows on the roots of Euphorbia dregeana.
 Completely lacking in chlorophyll, it depends on its host for water and nutrients.
 The plant structure is composed of only specialized stems, buds, and haustoria, lacking any leaf-like structures entirely.
 It spends its life underground and only emerges to flower.

 Taxonomy

 German botanist Johann Franz Drège described Hydnora triceps in 1830 after collecting it from the Northwestern Cape.
 It was then thought extinct for many years until rediscovered by botanist Johann Visser in 1988.
 It is one of the seven or eight species of parasitic underground plants in the genus Hydnora.

 Distribution

 Hydnora triceps is found only in the northwestern Cape and southern Namibia.
 Additionally, since it is entirely dependent on Euphorbia dregeana, which also seems to be its exclusive host, it is only found in association with this plant.
 About 10% of all the Euphorbia dregeana plants found in the regions where Hydnora triceps occurs were parasitized.